 Security requirements

 Operation Explanation

-objects).

-OP.SAND_BOX_ACCESS Read, write or any execution operations to access the memory area.
+memory area.

 OP.SAND_BOX_ACCESS_SFR Access the Special Function Register.

 Operations (prefixed with "OP") are described in the following table.
 Each operation has parameters given between brackets, among which there is the "accessed object", the first one, when applicable.
 Parameters may be seen as security attributes that are under the control of the subject performing the operation.